McBakonMahn/krng/README.md

 # Building
-Make 2 directories in root as i forgot to add to makefile and im lazy to do (build and inside that u make aarch64 folder) You need `clang`, `make` and thats all.
-You may copy the library to path for easied use
+Make 2 directories in root as i forgot to add to makefile and im lazy to do (build and inside that u make aarch64 folder) You need `clang`, `make` and thats all. and ofc run make in the repo s root You may copy the library to path for easied use